chain4energy/c4e-chain/x/cfevesting/README.md

 ## Abstract

-Chain4Energy vesting module provides creation and management of the vesting pools functionality.
+Chain4Energy vesting module allows to create and manage vesting pools.
 One can create a vesting pool in order to lock the configured amount of tokens for a period of time.
-During this locking period the locked tokens can only be used for vesting accounts creation.
+During this locking period the locked tokens can only be used for continuous vesting accounts creation.
 The vesting account parameters are calculated from the vesting pool configuration.

 ## Contents